backswan0/sparta-calc/README.md

 ### Level 1.
 CalcLvOne.java
 - __Characteristics__: Created without defining any classes in Java
-- __Features__: Supports four functions—addition, subtraction, multiplication, and division
+- __Features__: Supports four functions—addition, subtraction, multiplication, and division.
-- [Text Style1]
-- __Usage__: Receives one operator and two integers from a user
+- __Usage__: Receives one operator and two integers from a user.

 ### Level 2.
 CalcLvTwo.java
 - __Characteristics__: Created by defining a class named `Calculator` in Java
-- __Features__: Supports four functions—addition, subtraction, multiplication, and division
+- __Features__: Supports four functions—addition, subtraction, multiplication, and division.
+      - Saves the result cumulatively after each calculation.
+      - Provides an inquiry function via a getter method.
+      - Allows deletion of the first element.
-- __Usage__: Receives one operator and two integers from a user
+- __Usage__: Receives one operator and two integers from a user.

 ### Level 2.5.
 CalcLvTwoPointFive.java
 - __Characteristics__: Created by defining five classes in Java—`Calculation`, `DataHandler`, `Ending`, `Num`, and `Op`